nebari-dev/nebari-docs/docs/docs/how-tos/setup-healthcheck.md

 ::: warning

 This feature is in beta status.
 It should be used with caution.

 :::

 # Overview

 Nebari integrates [Kuberhealthy](https://kuberhealthy.github.io/kuberhealthy/) to perform internal healthchecks on Nebari.
 This is an extensible Kubernetes native framework for continuous synthetic testing.
-Kuberhealthy is set up to export metrics to
+Kuberhealthy is set up to export metrics to Prometheus.
+This allows them to be seen in Grafana.

 # Enabling